-Orders placed after midnight on Thursday will be processed the following Monday.
-Due to high order volume, particularly on Mondays, please allow for an additional day in receiving your order from our warehouse.
+Orders placed after midnight on Tuesday, November 26th, will be processed starting Monday, December 2nd.
+Due to high order volumes, please anticipate additional time for your order to be shipped from our warehouse.
+We appreciate your patience and understanding during this busy season!

 Phosphates are naturally occurring compounds that include phosphorus and oxygen.
 In water systems, phosphates serve as a primary food source for algae and certain types of bacteria.
 Phosphates can enter your hot tub through various means, including rainwater, leaves, debris, detergents, lotions, and even some municipal water supplies.
 Once in your hot tub, phosphates dissolve and become a source of nutrients for undesirable microorganisms.